 Can I Bring My Immediate Family to Canada?

-As an international student, it is possible for you to bring your immediate family to Canada.
+As an international student, you can bring your immediate family to Canada.
 But who are those that make up your immediate family members?
-The Canadian policy state that an international student’s immediate family includes the following persons:
+The Canadian policy states that an international student’s immediate family includes the following persons:

 Spouse: That could be your wife or husband, whom you are legally married to.